Beata Kozidrak

 Beata Elżbieta Kozidrak (born 4 May 1960) is a Polish singer and songwriter.
-She is the lead singer and lyricist for the Polish iconic pop-rock band – BAJM.
+She is the lead singer and lyricist for the Polish pop-rock band BAJM.
 She is one of the most popular singers in Poland.
-She has a four-octave vocal range. and reaches the whistle register.
+She has a four-octave vocal range and reaches the whistle register.

 Career

 Her career began in 1978, when she was placed second at the National Festival of Polish Song in Opole, performing the song Piechotą do lata, as a member of Bajm band.

 Personal life

 She is the youngest of three siblings.
 She has a sister, Mariola, and had a brother, Jarosław Kozidrak.
 In childhood, she lived at 36A Grodzka Street in Lublin.

 She is an ex-wife of Andrzej Pietras (married from 1979 until 8 July 2016), co-founder and manager of the Bajm band, with whom she has two daughters: Katarzyna (born 7 December 1981) and Agata (born 22 September 1993).